How an Atlanta Life Insurance Agent Replaced 400 Cold Calls

 Adjust the inputs below to see projected results for your business.

 Here is the math that matters: if your average first-year commission on a life policy is $800-$1,200 (depending on product and premium), you need 3-4 new policies per month from the system to break even.
 Everything above that is profit.
-The Houston agency mentioned earlier is closing 8-9 per month, putting them at roughly 3x ROI.
+The Atlanta agency mentioned earlier is closing 8-9 per month, putting them at roughly 3x ROI.

 And unlike a new hire, the system gets better over time.
 AI learns which ad creative converts best, which follow-up timing produces the most bookings, and which lead scoring criteria predict closed deals.
 Month 6 is better than month 1.